Pay as you go caps

 - The time you touch in on each journey

 - All fares you pay

 If you use contactless, always use the same card or device.
 If you don't, we can't cap your fares.
 For example, if you pay with a mobile device on Monday and a contactless card on Tuesday, these fares won't count towards a weekly cap.

 A daily cap is calculated over 24 hours for pay as you go journeys that start at 04:30 and end on 04:29 the next day.

-A weekly cap is calculated for journeys using contactless (card or device), that start on Monday and end on a Sunday.
+A weekly cap is calculated for journeys using contactless (card or device) or an Oyster card (bus and tram journeys only), that start on Monday and end on a Sunday.

 If you don't travel on these days, for example if your travel starts on Thursday and ends on Wednesday the next week, it may be better value to buy a 7 Day Travelcard.

-To get the weekly cap, use the same contactless card or device from Monday to Sunday.
+To get the weekly cap, use the same contactless card or device, or Oyster card from Monday to Sunday.

 If you've been charged more than the cap for one day of travel in Zones 1-6, we'll automatically refund the difference.